KDAB/knut/docs/API/script/rcdocument.md

 Flags could be:

-- `RcDocument.UpdateHierachy`: create a hierarchy of parent-children, by default there are none in MFC
+- `RcDocument.UpdateHierarchy`: create a hierarchy of parent-children, by default there are none in MFC
 - `RcDocument.UpdateGeometry`: use the scale factor to change the dialog size
 - `RcDocument.UseIdForPixmap`: use the id as a resource value for the pixmaps in labels
 - `RcDocument.AllFlags`: combination of all above